 All student loans begin accruing daily interest from the moment they are disbursed to the school or the student.
 The federal government will pay interest on subsidized federal loans while you are in school at least half-time, but all other student loans have that interest added to the total repayment amount, which can significantly increase the amount you must repay.
 Choosing to pay interest during the school years can offset the accrual; otherwise, you will need to include that added interest in financial plans for the future.

 You may have additional expenses not listed here based on your personal situation.
 Remember, you will need to repay any student loans with interest on your starting salary after leaving school, so consider how you can pay for these expenses as they arise without borrowing too much.

-Iowa Student Loan has several tools to help you plan for college and life afterward.
+ISL Education Lending has several tools to help you plan for college and life afterward.
 View our smart borrowing tools here.